GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

 1. Create a repository

-  - click on "+" in the top right corner
+  - Click on "+" in the top right corner

     ![](./imgs/new-repo/Capture1.PNG)

-  - click on "New repository"
+  - Click on "New repository"

     ![](./imgs/new-repo/Capture2.PNG)

-  - you can name your repository however you want
+  - You can name your repository however you want
     > Usually, we use lowercase characters (`a`, `b`, `c`, ...) spearated by hyphens `-` instead of spaces.
     > Example: if your project is name "My awesome Git project", name your repository `my-awesome-git-project`.
-  - write a description
+  - Write a description
     > Usually a single sentence.
-  - select "Private"
+  - Select "Private"

     ![](./imgs/new-repo/Capture3.PNG)

-  - click on the "New repository" button at the end
+  - Click on the "New repository" button at the end

     ![](./imgs/new-repo/Capture4.PNG)

 2. Give access to you partner

-  - go to the web page of your new repository (if you just created it, you should be on it already)
+  - Go to the web page of your new repository (if you just created it, you should be on it already)
-  - go to the repository settings ("Settings" tab)
+  - Go to the repository settings ("Settings" tab)

     ![](./imgs/new-repo/Capture5.PNG)

-  - go to the "Collaborators" tab (under "Access" group in the left panel)
+  - Go to the "Collaborators" tab (under "Access" group in the left panel)

     ![](./imgs/new-repo/Capture6-1.PNG)

-    you might be required to authenticate via MFA (if not, skip this)
+    You might be required to authenticate via MFA (if not, skip this)

     ![](./imgs/new-repo/Capture6-2.PNG)

-  - click on "Add people"
+  - Click on "Add people"

     ![](./imgs/new-repo/Capture7.PNG)

-  - find and add your partner
+  - Find and add your partner

-    - type their GitHub "handle" in the text input
+    - Type their GitHub "handle" in the text input
-    - suggestions should be shown, click on the right one
+    - Suggestions should be shown, click on the right one

       ![](./imgs/new-repo/Capture8.PNG)

-    - when found, click on the button below "Add XXX to this repository"
+    - When found, click on the button below "Add XXX to this repository"

       ![](./imgs/new-repo/Capture9.PNG)

-#### Download the repository to your laptop
+#### Create a local copy of the repository on your laptop

 On the repository web page in GitHub, as the project is empty for now, you'll find a "Quick setup" banner.
 Click on the "SSH" button in there, you should see something in the form of: